kburchfiel/cpp_world_clock_2025/README.md

 **Notes**:

+1. CWC 2.3 and onward support [the following 16 'classic' ANSI escape code colors](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit):

+    `blue`; `magenta`; `cyan`; `gray`;
+    `bright black`; `bright red`; `bright green`; `bright yellow`; `bright blue`; `bright magenta`; `bright cyan`; and `bright gray`

+    However, other colors may be available as well depending on your terminal.
+For instance, to access a broader 256-color palette, you can try entering `38:5:x`, where `x` corresponds to one of the 256 colors within [this section of Wikipedia's article on ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit).

+    For instance, I was able to get a purple color to display on Gnome Terminal within Linux Mint by entering `38:5:91` in lieu of one of the above 16 codes.
+However, these alternative codes may not work on your own OS/terminal combo.

-1. To adjust color values, you'll need to enter the ANSI escape code that corresponds to your desired foreground color.
+1. To adjust color values for pre-2.3 versions of CWC, you'll need to enter the ANSI escape code that corresponds to your desired foreground color.
 A list of these codes can be found at https://en.wikipedia.org/wiki/ANSI_escape_code#Colors .
 For instance, if you would like to make daytime colors yellow, set the daytime_color setting to 33 (the foreground color for yellow).

 2. For boolean (yes/no) entries, enter `true` for yes and `false` for no--not True, FALSE, 'true', "false", etc.